FeatureBaseDB/www/content/blog/writing-a-client-library.md

 Let's install the dependencies for our client library:
 ```
+luarocks install luasocket
+luarocks install busted
-luarocks install luasocket busted luacov
+luarocks install luacov
 ```

+LuaSocket provides the internal HTTP client we are going to use in our library.
+There are other, more advanced HTTP libraries for Lua, but their Windows support is not as good.
+Busted is a popular testing framework.
+It can use Luacov for generating a test coverage report.

+The final project is at the [Lua Client repository](https://github.com/pilosa/lua-pilosa).
 We are going to use the following layout for our client library project:
 ```
 lua-pilosa/
     pilosa/
+    integration-tests/
     tests/
-    integration-tests/
+    .travis.yml
+    LICENSE
+    Makefile
     README.md
-    Makefile
     make.cmd
+    pilosa-0.1.0-1.rockspec
 ```

-The library code is in the `pilosa` directory, unit tests are in `tests` and integration tests are (predictably) in `integration-tests`.
+We use the `LANGUAGE-pilosa` convention when naming client libraries at Pilosa.
+The library code is in the `pilosa` directory, unit tests are in `tests` and integration tests are (predictably) in `integration-tests`. `pilosa-0.1.0-1.rockspec` is the package definition file for LuaRocks. `.travis.yml` is the confiration file for Travis CI.

 #### Creating a Makefile